SringayKeno/kickstarter-analysis/README.md

 ### Purpose

 The purpose of this analysis is to is to compare the results of kickstarter fundraising campaigns based on their launch dates and their funding goals.
-We specifically looked at the trends in the theater catagory and its subcatagory plays to determine the successful, failed, and cancelled kickstarter campaigns.
+We specifically looked at the trends in the 'theater' catagory and its subcatagory 'play's to determine the successful, failed, and cancelled kickstarter campaigns.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

-I used a pivot table to filter the data for the category ‘theater’ which catagory includes subcatagories; musicals, plays and spaces.
+I used a pivot table to filter the data for the category ‘theater’ which includes subcatagories; 'musicals', 'plays' and 'spaces'.
 I then combined the years so monthly data could be viewed in a condensed format.
-This allowed a view of the data seasonally and for any potential trends between the successful, failured, or cancelled for kickstarter launches in the theater catagory.
+This allowed a view of the data seasonally and for any potential trends between the successful, failed, or cancelled kickstarter launches in the theater catagory.

 ### Analysis of Outcomes Based on Goals

-For this goal based analysis, I looked at the number of successful, failed, and canceled campaigns based on fundraising goal.
-With the exception of the first range (,$1000) and the last range (>$50000) all ranges were in increments of $5000.
-Only fundrasing golas for the subcategory plays of plays was used.
-This information was plotted in a line graph to show how the percent of successes and failures changed as the goal amount increased.
+For this goal based analysis, the number of successful, failed, and canceled campaigns based on fundraising goal was analyzed.
+With the exception of the first range (<$1000) and the last range (>$50000) all other ranges were in increments of $5000.
+Only fundrasing goals for the subcategory 'plays' of was used.
+This information was plotted in a line graph to show how the percent of successes and failures changed as the fundraising goal amount increased.

 ### Challenges and Difficulties Encountered